 Bridge Pose

 Bridge pose is an excellent option for those who are experiencing lower back pain.
-It helps to strengthen the muscles in your core, which should help alleviate the tension on your spine.
+Bridge pose helps to strengthen the muscles of he core, which should help alleviate the tension in the spine.
 To do this pose, lie down with your knees bent and your feet flat on the floor.
 Press into your feet and lift up onto your toes as high as you can.
 Push firmly through your heels and use that pressure to pull you hips up off of the ground until you’re balancing on your toes.
 You should feel a deep stretch in the hamstrings, thighs, and lower back.
-Hold for 5-10 breaths before bringing yourself back down to the ground.
+Hold for five to ten breaths before bringing yourself back down to the ground.

 Forward Bend Pose